Frequently Asked Questions

 Q. What if I want to provide food to homeless or hungry people in Seattle Parks?

-A.For more information on how to participate, please visit Serve Seattle Meals Safely
+A.For more information on how to participate, please see the PDF Guide to feeding the homeless

 Q. How do I get information about jobs at Seattle Parks and Recreation?